-In the coming years, as the health care and biomedical research landscapes evolve, we will ensure that we are responding to the educational needs of our students and the workforce demands of our state and of the health care and life sciences professions.
+In the coming years, as both the health care and biomedical research landscapes evolve, we will ensure that we are responding to the educational needs of our students and the workforce demands of our state and professions.
 We will renew our commitment to optimally prepare our diverse learners to adapt and thrive during their career journeys.
 We will be at the forefront of developing new curricula and teaching methodologies that incorporate and support an enhanced and expanded set of professional competencies from which our graduates will draw in order to excel in their professions.

 Tailored pathways of study that engage our communities as partners in the educational experience will characterize our modernized curriculum.
-Entrepreneurship and leadership skills will be prioritized in our new programs of selfdirected learning.
+Entrepreneurship and leadership skills will be prioritized in our new programs of self-directed learning.
 Additionally, as our plan progresses, we will engage MassBiologics, Commonwealth Medicine and the UMass Center for Clinical and Translational Science to explore opportunities to leverage their unique expertise to provide our learners with additional educational pathways focused on areas such as regulatory science and health policy.

-An expanded menu of learning experiences will support students in the acquisition of new competencies within health systems science including, but not limited to, value-based care, population health, behavioral health and social determinants of health.
+An expanded menu of learning experiences will support students in the acquisition of new competencies including, but not limited to, health systems science, value-based care, population health, social determinants of health, system improvement and systems thinking.
 Technology advances will be leveraged to enhance teaching and learning while enabling students, residents and fellows to pursue experiential learning and real-life problem solving in both clinical and community settings.

 We will be intentional and strategic about weaving our social compact as a public medical school into the priorities and programming of our schools with a goal of educating outstanding, altruistic leaders and lifelong learners in medicine, science and nursing.
-We will emphasize service learning and community engagement as central tenets of our educational programs and promote existing initiatives, such as the Worcester Free Medical Program, that align with and reinforce our core values.
-We also will ensure that our curriculum offerings support an enhanced learning environment that fosters intellectual curiosity, emotional intelligence, interprofessional and team-based collaboration, student engagement, and improved learning outcomes.
+We will emphasize service learning and community engagement as central tenets of our educational programs.
+Our curricula offerings will be supportive of our new and improved learning environments that foster intellectual curiosity, emotional intelligence, interprofessional and team-based collaboration, student engagement and improved learning outcomes.